HeZhang1994/weibo-crawler/README.md

 This is the Python implementation of crawling Weibo data (i.e., posted text, jpg/gif images and videos) of one Weibo user.

-The source code (SourceCode_weibocrawler.py) is forked from: https://blog.csdn.net/BF02jgtRS00XKtCx/article/details/79547627.
+The source code (see [SourceCode_weibocrawler.py](https://github.com/HeZhang1994/weibo-data-crawling/blob/master/SourceCode_weibocrawler.py)) is forked from: https://blog.csdn.net/BF02jgtRS00XKtCx/article/details/79547627.

 * Removed function: Crawl comments of posts.